kubecost/docs/aws-cloud-integrations.md

 Follow these steps to set up a Cost and Usage Report.
 Be sure to enable Resource Ids and Athena integration when creating the CUR.
 [https://docs.aws.amazon.com/cur/latest/userguide/cur-create.html](https://docs.aws.amazon.com/cur/latest/userguide/cur-create.html)

 > Note the name of the bucket you create for CUR data.
-This will be used in following step.
+This will be used in the following step.

 > If you believe you have the correct permissions, but cannot access the Billing and Cost Management page, have the owner of your organization's root account follow these instructions [https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/control-access-billing.html](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/control-access-billing.html#ControllingAccessWebsite-Activate)